Nagahama Hikiyama Matsuri 2018 Festival Schedule

 April 16: After-Festival Kabuki (Goen kyogen 後宴狂言)

-Morning (9:00 a.m.) to evening: Kabuki performances are given by the four floats in their respective neighborhoods in central Nagahama.
-They also perform on stage at the Nagahama Bunka Geijutsu Kaikan hall for a paying audience from 10:55 a.m.
+9:00 a.m. to 8:40 pm: Each of the four floats will perform kabuki three times this day in their respective neighborhoods in central Nagahama.
+They will also perform on stage at the Nagahama Bunka Geijutsu Kaikan hall for a paying audience from 10:55 a.m.
 Each float’s final performance of the festival is called senshuraku (千秋楽).
-It starts between 7 p.m. and 8 p.m.
+It starts from 7:30 p.m. or 8 p.m.
 (For exact times and locations, see the official festival guide book in Japanese or ask the tourist information desk at Nagahama Station.)
 Expect to see some tearful kids and relieved parents after the last show is over.

 April 17: Sacred-Staff Returning Ceremony (御幣返しの儀)